Moodle Dog Breed Info – Breed 2023 Guide & Facts

 Combine the elegance of a Maltese and the mischievousness of a Poodle and you’ll have the Moodle!
-It is a miniature hybrid dog packed with an affectionate, warm, and funny personality.
+It is a small-sized hybrid dog packed with an affectionate, warm, and funny personality.

 This adorable dog will fit anywhere from the palm of your hand to a teacup!
 But don’t be fooled by its size, its action-packed personality is strong enough to keep you on your toes all day.